 Loudoun enjoys a lower tax rate than both Fairfax and Prince William County.
 John will advocate for fiscally responsible and efficient government.
 As Chair, he will refuse pay raises and fight for lower taxes.

-PRIORITIZE SCHOOL SAFETY WITH ACTION
+PRIORITIZE SCHOOL SAFETY AND QUALITY EDUCATION

 One of John’s first goals as chairman will be to expand Loudoun’s nationally recognized School Resource Officer (SRO) program to include our elementary schools.
 The SRO program in Loudoun has been effective in not only protecting our schools, but also fostering a positive relationship between the Sheriff’s Office and our students.